badlydrawnrod/arviss_cpp/README.md

 used with a dispatcher such as `Rv32iDispatcher` shown earlier to implement a disassembler.
 The dispatcher doesn't need to know that it's dealing with a disassembler - it only needs to know that it's dealing with a type that satisfies `IsRv32iInstructionHandler`.

+## Summary

+In summary, this C++ implementation of Arviss is written in terms of high level C++ concepts such as `IsIntegerCore` and `IsRv32iDispatcher`, which in turn are built in terms of more fine-grained C++ concepts such as `IsRv32iInstructionHandler`, `HasMemory` and `HasXRegisters`.

+This enables an enormous amount of flexibility so that someone implementing a system that needs a virtual RISC-V CPU can choose how to implement each element of that system, and can substitute each defined element (concept) in a myriad of ways, as long as the relevant requirements for each concept are satisfied.